-- 21.4 What has been the problem with Indian population? - (a) it is not willing to invest in human capital - (b) it does not believe in the relativity of human capital and higher yields - (c) it has been considered a burden more than an - (d) it does not work as efficiently as physical - Ans. (c) it has been considered a burden more than an asset - 22.
+- Ans.
+Investment in human capital, through education, training, and healthcare, leads to higher incomes and productivity for individuals.
+Society benefits indirectly as the advantages of a more educated or healthier population spread to others. - 34.2 How does human capital compare to physical capital and land in terms of utility? - Ans.
+Human capital is superior to physical capital and land because it can utilise and enhance the productivity of land and capital, whereas land and physical capital cannot be productive on their own. - 34.3 What approach can transform a large population from a liability into an asset? - Ans.
+To turn a large population into a productive asset, investment in human capital is required.
+This includes expenditure on education, healthcare, and training to enhance productivity and economic growth. - 35.
 Unemployment leads to wastage of manpower resource.
 People who are an asset for the economy turn into a liability.
 There is a feeling of hopelessness and despair among the youth.
 People do not have enough money to support their family.
 Inability of educated people who are willing to work to find gainful employment implies a great social waste.
 Unemployment tends to increase economic overload.
 The dependence of the unemployed on the working population increases.
 The quality of life of an individual as well as of society is adversely affected.
 When a family has to live on a bare subsistence level there is a general decline in its health status and rising withdrawal from the school system.
 Hence, unemployment has detrimental impact on the overall growth of an economy.
 Increase in unemployment is an indicator of a depressed economy.
 It also wastes the resource, which could have been gainfully employed.
 If people cannot be used as a resource they naturally appear as a liability to the economy.
 In case of India, statistically, the unemployment rate is low.
 A large number of people represented with low income and productivity are counted as employed.
 They appear to work throughout the year but in terms of their potential and income, it is not adequate for them.
 The work that they are pursuing seems forced upon them.
 They may, therefore, want other work of their choice.
 Poor people cannot afford to sit idle.
 They tend to engage in any activity irrespective of its earning potential.
-Their earning keeps them on a bare subsistence level.
+Their earning keeps them on a bare subsistence level. - 35.1 What are some of the consequences of unemployment on individuals and society? - Ans.
+Unemployment leads to a wastage of manpower